In December 2017, the Cervical Screening Test replaced the Pap test in Australia.

 The Cervical Screening Test is more effective than the Pap test at preventing cervical cancers, and is just as safe to be done every five years instead of every two.

 The test is a simple procedure to check the health of your cervix.
 It feels the same as the Pap test, but tests for the human papillomavirus (known as HPV).
-For most women aged 25 to 74 their first Cervical Screening Test due two years after your last Pap test.
+For most women aged 25 to 74, your first Cervical Screening Test is due two years after your last Pap test.
 After that, you will only need to have the test every five years if your result is normal.

 If you are due for testing, contact your healthcare provider to book an appointment.
 For more information about the National Cervical Screening Program call 13 15 56.

 If at any age you have symptoms, such as unusual vaginal bleeding, discharge or pain during sex, you should see your healthcare provider as soon as possible.